Consensys/ethereum-developer-tools-list/README.md

 * [ColonyJS](https://github.com/JoinColony/colonyJS) - JavaScript client that provides an API for interacting with the Colony Network smart contracts.
 * [ArcJS](https://github.com/daostack/arc.js) - Library that facilitates javascript application access to the DAOstack Arc ethereum smart contracts.
 * [Arkane Connect](https://docs.arkane.network/pages/connect-js.html) - JavaScript client that provides an API for interacting with Arkane Network, a wallet provider for building user-friendly dapps.
-* [Blocknative](https://blocknative.com) - Assist.js is an embeddable widget that improves Dapp usability.
-The tool programmatically identifies and outlines clear actions for end-users to follow when interacting with MetaMask to overcome — and even prevent — common pitfalls and obstacles.
+* [Onboard.js](https://blocknative.com/onboard) - Blocknative Onboard is the quick and easy way to add multi-wallet support to your project.
+With built-in modules for more than 20 unique hardware and software wallets, Onboard saves you time and headaches.
 * [web3-react](https://github.com/NoahZinsmeister/web3-react) - React framework for building single-page Ethereum dApps

 #### Ethereum ABI (Application Binary Interface) tools